amit-bhandari/Instant-Wallpaper-Changer/README.md

 # Example usage -

-./changewall.py "Lamborghini"
+./changewall.py -s "Lamborghini"
-./changewall.py "Kate Upton"
+./changewall.py -s "Kate Upton"

 And you are done!